NeilSWells/iolairPanelMeter_DC_V2/README.md

 ```
 Voltage     13.8V   27.6V

-ChaTai      2.60W
+ChaTai      2.50W   2.50W
 Version 1   0.19W   0.33W
 Version 2   0.14W   0.22W
 ```

+Chi Tai quote 2.5w but when I measured 3 old meters they consumed 2.2W 2.6W and 3.0W

-The DC-DC converters are not quite as efficient at 27.6v
+The DC-DC converters on the V1 and V2 boards are not quite as efficient at 27.6v

 ## Electrical noise